 The Disability Insurance Trust Fund is projected to be depleted in 2028.
 Thus, lawmakers will need to act to avoid an abrupt reduction in DI benefits, as revenues coming into the DI Trust Fund are projected to cover only 93 percent of statutory DI benefits in 2028.
-As of the beginning of 2017, the DI Trust Fund pays out benefits to approximately 10.6 million beneficiaries of DI - including 8.8 million disabled workers.19 Congress has never permitted such a drop in Social Security benefits to occur.
+As of the beginning of 2017, the DI Trust Fund pays out benefits to approximately 10.6 million beneficiaries of DI - including 8.8 million disabled workers.
+Congress has never permitted such a drop in Social Security benefits to occur.
 Such a decline would cause hardship for millions of vulnerable individuals and their families.
-On average, disabled worker beneficiaries worked and paid into Social Security for 22 years before qualifying for DI benefits, and more than half rely on DI benefits for 75 percent or more of their total income.20 under current law with the size of the entire economy at the time.
-In 2016, Social Security outgo was 5.0 percent of the economy, or gross domestic product (GDP).
-It is projected to rise to 6.1 percent of the economy by 2035, when all baby boomers will be retired, and then to decline somewhat, remaining between about 5.9 and 6.2 percent of the economy thereafter (Figure 2).
+On average, disabled worker beneficiaries worked and paid into Social Security for 22 years before qualifying for DI benefits, and more than half rely on DI benefits for 75 percent or more of their total income.